 • AfriCamps at Kam’Bati in Swellendam.
 This is a children’s paradise with activities on the farm and Breede River.

-• AfriCamps at Oakhurst in Wilderness (opens on 1 October 2018).
+• AfriCamps at Oakhurst in Wilderness.
 A beautiful dairy farm with mountain bike trails through the woods, a private waterfall and a very special church.

 • AfriCamps at Ingwe, Plettenberg Bay.
 See beautiful views of the green hilltops of Plettenberg Bay, hiking trails through the primeval forests and the beach around the corner.